-« somasticks » are AI-augmented drumsticks that seek to emphasize the somatic side of drumming practice.
+somasticks are augmented drumsticks that use unsupervised learning to emphasize the somatic side of drumming practice.

-The current prototype equips standard drumsticks with R-IoT embedded systems, to which we connected two interruptors and a strain gauge for additionnal controls over machine learning techniques.
-The firmware is coded in C++ using the Energia platform; data is processed in Max/MSP using the MuBu toolbox, with wavelet analysis and online gaussian mixture models for motion, and concatenative synthesis for sound. somasticks are currently used in the daim art project.
+The current prototype uses R-IoT wireless accelerometers, to which we connected two interruptors and a strain gauge for additionnal controls over machine learning.
+The firmware is coded in C++ using the Energia platform; data is processed in Max/MSP using the MuBu toolbox, with wavelet analysis for motion data preprocessing, and concatenative synthesis for sound.

-The project was developed with Frédéric Bevilacqua, Riccardo Borghesi, Djellal Chalabi and Emmanuel Flety in collaboration with the ISMM group of IRCAM, in the context of the Sorbonne Université Doctorate in Computing.
+The project was developed with Frédéric Bevilacqua, Jules Françoise, Riccardo Borghesi, Djellal Chalabi and Emmanuel Flety in collaboration with the ISMM group of IRCAM and School of Interactive Arts and Technology (SFU), in the context of the Sorbonne Université Doctorate in Computer Science.